dominic097/blog/README.md

 Meta-Programming [MP] an art of writing program with an ability to rewrite itself. ```eval```  a part of JS since the begin of Time(ES1) is a gimmick for MP.

-In JS6 MP can be achieved with
+In JS6 MP achieved with

 * Symbols
 * Proxies